Analysis: Investors focus on central bank speakers after extreme market moves

 “This past week showed crowded investor positioning for a steepening curve can cause the boat to flip over as flattening can occur quickly on any disinflationary developments,” said Matt Miskin, co-chief investment strategist, John Hancock Investment Management.

-The Cboe Volatility Index (.VIX), an options based measure of expectations for stock market gyrations, fell on Monday after touching a 4-week high earlier in the session.
-Meanwhile, the Deutsche Bank Currency Volatility Index (.DBCVIX) was at a two-week high, while the MOVE index (.MOVE), a bond market volatility gauge was at a two-month high.
+The Cboe Volatility Index, an options based measure of expectations for stock market gyrations, fell on Monday after touching a 4-week high earlier in the session.
+Meanwhile, the Deutsche Bank Currency Volatility Index was at a two-week high, while the MOVE index, a bond market volatility gauge was at a two-month high.

 Some investors were looking at the week as an opportunity.